MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 You may want to record the Remote Assist call for documentation or record-keeping purposes.
 There are three ways to record a call.
 The method you use depends on the type of call that you are in (1:1, group, or meeting) and other factors.

-### Method 1: Cloud-based recording for group calls and meetings using Teams
+### Method 1: Create a cloud-based recording of group calls and meetings using Teams

 Teams desktop only supports recording group calls and meetings (regardless of how many call participants are in the meeting).
 In other words, when you are in a call, a Teams desktop user can use Teams to initiate a cloud-based recording only if the call is a group call or a meeting.
 (At this time, a HoloLens user cannot record the call.)

-### Method 2: Cloud-based recording for one-to-one calls using Teams Meet Now feature (if you are not using April 2020 or later release)
+### Method 2: Create a cloud-based recording of one-to-one call using Teams Meet Now feature (if you are not using April 2020 or later release)

 In the April 2020 or later release, the Remote Assist user (HoloLens and mobile) can record a one-to-one call with one Teams desktop user.

 However, if you're not using the April 2020 or later release and want to create a cloud-based recording of the call, you must initiate the call using the Teams **Meet Now** feature.
 This effectively makes your one-to-one call a meeting, and because Teams supports recording for meetings, you will be able record the call!

-### Method 3: Desktop screen recording using Windows Game bar
+### Method 3: Create a Teams Desktop screen recording using Windows Game bar

 Teams cloud-based recording has limitations.
 The recording captures the outgoing video feed (or avatar) of up to 4 call participants and the recording screen is divided evenly among the call participants.
 This means that if even if primarily care about what the HoloLens user sees, you cannot adjust the Teams recording layout to only capture what the HoloLens user sees.
 This may be particularly confusing for a call with two participants; **during the call**, you will see a **horizontal** section of the HoloLens user’s view, but because the Teams recording divides the recording screen into half, **in the call recording**, you will see a **vertical section** of the HoloLens user’s view.

 ### Comparison chart: Three ways to record a call

 The chart below compares different ways of recording the call.
-It also includes details for only recording the HoloLens view.

 | Recording type | What the recording captures|Pros |Cons |
 |--|--|--|--|